-Has it ever happened to you to pay for network penetration testing services and get a hundred something page “penetration testing” report listing vulnerabilities detected by a vulnerability scanning tool?
+Has it ever happened to you to pay for penetration testing services and get a hundred something page “penetration testing” report listing vulnerabilities detected by a vulnerability scanning tool?
 Well, you’re not alone.
 The problem is quite common, as many providers offer penetration testing that turns out to be vulnerability assessment.
 This article will explain the two security services to prepare you for the search of a high-quality penetration testing and vulnerability assessment vendor.

 Vulnerability assessment intends to identify vulnerabilities in a network.
 The technique is used to estimate how susceptible the network is to different vulnerabilities.
 Vulnerability assessment involves the use of automated network security scanning tools, whose results are listed in the report.
 As findings reflected in a vulnerability assessment report are not backed by an attempt to exploit them, some of them may be false positives.